NotCompsky/rscraper/guides/hub.md

 ![l](https://user-images.githubusercontent.com/30552567/60397047-94501800-9b40-11e9-9023-31b79795a20d.png)

+Only used to manage the scraper (`rscrape-cmnts`).
+The scraper is not required to use the rest of the hub, however.

 You can edit the scraper blacklists and whitelists here.
 Left click on the label to view the current list; click on the `+` or `-` buttons to add or remove subreddits/users.

 For comment contents, author whitelists/blacklists are parsed before subreddit whitelists/blacklists.

-You can edit the comment body matching regex here.
+You can edit the comment body matching regex (if it exists) here.
 It includes a preprocessor that converts the more human-readable regex here into the regex that is used by the scraper.
 As it uses `boost::regex`'s Perl regex internally, all features of that are supported here.
 Additionally, named groups are supported too.
 If you see a `reason` field on other tabs, it is talking about the named capture groups (that are pre-processed out of the regex and into the database).

 You can `test` the regex for correctness.